Gain knowledge on how to effectively manage menopausal symptoms by understanding the common signs, causes, and treatments of this natural process.

 Women normally maintain a period pattern, yet no one is completely regular.
 The causes of irregular periods can be divided into psychological and physical.

-If a woman doesn't have interest in sex, the causes of loss of libido may be a combination of psychological and physical factors.
+40% of women reported sexual problems, mostly low sexual desire.
+The causes of loss of libido may be a combination of psychological and physical factors.

 A memory problem is serious when it affects your daily living.There are many causes for memory lapses.
 Find more here.